-As advocates make clear, the savings are sometimes pronounced.
 Dell saved more than $39 million over two years after encouraging remote work, and Aetna saves $78 million annually by urging employees who can work remotely to do so, according to O’Duinn.
-“This is a competitive advantage over companies that pay for and operate physical offices,” he plainly argues.
+“This is a competitive advantage over companies that pay for and operate physical offices,” he argues.

-That’s indeed how InVision sees it.
-“On many occasions, we’ve been able to hire the best and brightest because of our remote organization,” said Shelby Wolpa, VP of people operations at InVision.
-The company has employees in more than 20 countries around the world, including in Africa, South America and Eastern Europe.
+“On many occasions, we’ve been able to hire the best and brightest because of our remote organization,” Shelby Wolpa, VP of people operations at InVision, told Built In.

 Coordinating all those time zones can at times be a bit of a challenge, but strictly in terms of talent acquisition, internationalism and the ability to leverage talent in places that might be traditionally considered tech flyover country proved a strategic advantage.